Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2025-09-22-YaleCamaraRework.markdown

 # Outline

 This project uses the case and various components from a ALL-IN-ONE_AW_01 Yale camera.
+This camera was purchased on eBay with a known fault, essentially the WI-fi did not work, and on investigation was seen to be unrealistic to repair.

+The aim of this project is to see how much of the original broken Yale Camera can be reused and made useful, perhaps even returning it to being a full security working camera

 One serious difficulty when building your own camera is finding a suitable housing, especially one that can be mounted externally.
 This is even more troublesome if the housing has to contain any extras (microphone/speaker/siren/PIR/second camera), the Yale camera unit has provision for these.

-Sourcing a housing is difficult but you may be able to obtain one on eBay as a damaged of failed unit.
+Sourcing a housing is difficult but you may also be able to obtain one on eBay as a damaged of failed unit.

 ```
   What components from the Yale unit can be reused?